MarkoArg20/Fiba-Automation-Framework/README.md

 3. Install Pipeline: GitHub Groovy Libraries
 4. Create a Pipeline project
 5. Set the .env file like a secret (manage Jenkins - credentials - domain (global) - Add Credentials - Paste the context of the .env)
-6. Define the Pipeline (Configuration(of the build) - Pipeline - Choose pipeline script from SCM - in SCM add "Git" - in the repository URL add "https://github.com/MarkoArg20/Fiba-Automation-Framework") and in the branc specifier add */main.
+6. Define the Pipeline (Configuration(of the build) - Pipeline - Choose pipeline script from SCM - in SCM add "Git" - in the repository URL add "https://github.com/MarkoArg20/Fiba-Automation-Framework") and in the branch specifier add */main.
 In the script path add "Jenkinsfile" - Save and apply
 7. Click on "Build now" to run the pipeline